 The Dynamic Multi-Mode Analysis DMA calculates output power and the beam quality (M2) depending on the beam radius, pump/resonator configuration, and special optical elements, such as, apertures and Gaussian output couplers.

-These factors allow the calculation of the population inversion, in the laser crystal, based on a finite volume discretization grid.
+The DMA method allows the calculation of the population inversion, in the laser crystal, based on a finite volume discretization grid.
 The time dynamic behavior of the laser is simulated by rate equations for different high and low order Gaussian modes.
+Watch video on Youtube.

 • Power of pump light

 ASLD is capable of calculating the impact of each input parameter variations on the above mentioned output quantities.
 The parameter analysis uses advanced algorithms for minimal computation time and saves resonator optimization costs.